xkeshav/color-collector/README.md

 ## Release Notes

-- This is first version and my first extension so if you find it useful then please support it by installing and giving feedback.
+- This is my first extension so if you find it useful then please support it by installing and giving constructive feedback.

 ### Known issues